kaczla/list-lm/README.md

 - [FewGLUE](https://github.com/timoschick/fewglue) - FewGLUE dataset, consisting of a random selection of 32 training examples from the SuperGLUE training sets and up to 20,000 unlabeled examples for each SuperGLUE task.
 - [MASSIVE](https://github.com/alexa/massive) - MASSIVE is a parallel dataset of > 1M utterances across 52 languages with annotations for the Natural Language Understanding tasks of intent prediction and slot annotation.
 - [OSCAR (Open Super-large Crawled ALMAnaCH coRpus)](https://oscar-corpus.com) - OSCAR or Open Super-large Crawled Aggregated coRpus is a huge multilingual corpus obtained by language classification and filtering of the Common Crawl corpus using the Ungoliant architecture.
+- [P3](https://huggingface.co/datasets/bigscience/P3) - P3 (Public Pool of Prompts) is a collection of prompted English datasets covering a diverse set of NLP tasks.
 - [WikiMatrix](https://github.com/facebookresearch/LASER/tree/master/tasks/WikiMatrix) - WikiMatrix: Mining 135M Parallel Sentences in 1620 Language Pairs from Wikipedia.
+- [xP3](https://huggingface.co/datasets/bigscience/xP3) - xP3 (Crosslingual Public Pool of Prompts) is a collection of prompts & datasets across 46 of languages & 16 NLP tasks.

 # Documentation links

 - [Graphic of learning rate schedulers](https://raw.githubusercontent.com/rasbt/machine-learning-notes/7abac1b3dfe47b84887fcee80e5cca0e7ebf5061/learning-rates/scheduler-comparison/overview.png) - Simple visualizations of learning rate schedulers.
-- [Transformer](https://nn.labml.ai/transformers/index.html) - Explanation of Transformer architectures from the code.
+- [Transformer](https://nn.labml.ai/transformers/index.html) - Explanation of Transformer architecture from the code.
+- [Transformers from Scratch](https://e2eml.school/transformers.html) - Explanation of Transformer architecture.